emilieeileen/project4/README.md

 # Language Connect

+*Note* This ReadMe is in progress.
+More information will be added soon!

 For Project 4, my group decided to create a language swap service, where users can post languages they wish to teach or learn and connect with other users on the platform.
 I primarily took a leading role on this project, contributing to the controllers on the back end as well as design lead on the front end.

 The project is deployed on Heroku which can be viewed here: